MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/azure-rms-problems-it-solves.md

 # required metadata

 title: What Problems Does Azure RMS Solve | Azure RMS
-description: Identify business requirements or problems that your organization might have, and understand how Azure RMS can address these.
+description: Identify information protection requirements or problems that your organization might have, and understand how the Azure RMS technology can address these.
 author: cabailey
 manager: mbaldwin
 ms.date: 08/25/2016